hayeah/sike-react-course/buyshoes-flux-dispatcher/index.md

 }
 ```

 Previously we allowed views to call the store's writer API, now the only way to trigger store update is by passing action events through dispatchers.

 # Multiple Plug And Play Services

 The previous example is one action, one dispatcher, and one store.
-It may seem superflous to turn it into a pubsub architecture.
+It may seem superfluous to turn it into a pubsub architecture.
 Now let's look at an example that involves multiple actions and multiple action receivers.

 We have the `addCartItem` and `removeCartItem` actions.
 These actions should trigger 3 different services:

 1. CartStore should update the shopping cart's data.
 2. The logging service should print the actions taken.
 3. UndoStore should save the history, so we can revert to a previous state.

 Without using the dispatcher, we'd wire in three different services directly into the actions: